Ginxss/tfds/README.md

 Dynamic array that can reallocate with an appropriate size when accessed out of bounds.
 The reallocation size is the smallest multiple of the current size that can fit the new index (in most cases 2 * old index).
 Automatic reallocation can be turned off in the constructor.

 The default initial capacity is 10.
 The more the initial capacity approaches the maximum index, the less reallocating has to be performed by the array.

-This dynamic array is roughly half as fast as a native c array.

 The array deallocates on destruction.